nakulnandhakumar/p1-robotmania/README.md

 -- Extend the view code class in the control code, create object of view class, instantiate view using object

+-- Possibly will be using multiple interfaces for modeling and to work around not being able to do multiple class inheritance in Java

 *class CalculatorControl {*

 *CalculatorGUI viewGUI = new CalculatorGUI();*